taymossimc/ATTO-Add-AI-Image-Button/aiimage/README.md

 ## Credits

 - Developed by CHURCHx
-- Icons and design elements by various artists
+- Icon by Arif Arisandi for Noun Project CC BY-3.0 Attribution
 - Powered by Stability.ai API

 ## Support